aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2023-1-30-how-to-setup-fantasy-frc.md

 # Project Overview

 Fantasy FRC is fantasy football with robotics.
 It is a website that manages the full process of running a draft for FRC and it's pretty customizable.
-NOTE I am not an expert in JS and while I have done my best to weed out any bugs there might still be some out there.
-If you find any please open an issue on GitHub or create a pull request with a fix.
 If you want to see how it looks check out the [showcase](#showcase).

-If you will like to check it out, the full code is available on GitHub: [Fantasy FRC](https://github.com/SwervyK/Fantasy-FRC){:target="\_blank"}.
+If you would like to check it out, the full code is available on GitHub: [Fantasy FRC](https://github.com/SwervyK/Fantasy-FRC){:target="\_blank"}.

 ## Updates

-This project is going to receive future updates, if you would like to receive email updates when these updates happen along with instructions on how to update add your email below.
+This project is going to receive future updates, if you would like to receive an email when these updates happen along with instructions on how to update your version, add your email below.

 \* Email might get sent to spam or promotions folder